meteor/handlebars.js/README.markdown

 * [Gist about Synchronous and asynchronous loading of external handlebars templates](https://gist.github.com/2287070)

 Have a project using Handlebars?
-Send us a [pull request](https://github.com/wycats/handlebars.js/pull/new/master)!
+Send us a [pull request][pull-request]!

 Helping Out
 -----------